cemilcengiz/dl_conv_benchmark/README.md

-This repository compares some DL frameworks whose CPU convolution performances are good.
+This repository compares CPU convolution performances of some DL frameworks that are utilizing Intel MKL-DNN, e.g. Pytorch, Tensorflow, MXNet.